What Is Hair-Pulling Disorder, And How Can It Affect Your Life?

 Getty/AnnaStills

-While hair-pulling disorder often manifests anywhere between early childhood to early teens, any age can it.
-It can be common for it to run in families, which generally means that if someone in your immediate family has the disorder, you may have a higher likelihood of developing it yourself.
+While hair-pulling disorder often manifests anywhere between early childhood to early teens, a person of any age can develop it.
+It commonly runs in families, which generally means that if someone in your immediate family has the disorder, you may have a higher likelihood of developing it yourself.
 Knowing your risk may help you keep an eye out for symptoms and learn to identify them in others who are close to you.

 Additionally, those with obsessive-compulsive disorder (OCD) may experience trichotillomania as a manifestation of its symptoms.
 Because it's usually considered an impulse control disorder, trichotillomania can be tied to the anxiety that may occur because of OCD or similar mental health disorders.
 If you’re living with OCD, an anxiety disorder, or another condition that may produce heightened feelings of anxiety, it's possible that trichotillomania could be connected to it.